Day Trading in Kuwait

 2. Set up your account: To open a trading account in Kuwait, you must provide several documents and fulfil specific requirements set by brokerage firms and the CMA.
 The exact documentation may vary slightly, but generally, you need the following: A valid Kuwaiti Civil ID or a valid passport, residency permit, or visa (Iqama) if you are an expat.
 You might also need a certificate verifying your source of income.

 3. Choose a market: If you’re interested in trading local stocks, Boursa Kuwait is your primary venue.
 It lists companies from various sectors, such as banking, telecommunications, and real estate.
-If you prefer trading international stocks such as US equities, commodities such as oil and gold, or forex such as KWD/USD (though low volume and volatility make KWD less suitable for day trading), you can open an account with an online broker that provides access to global markets.
+If you prefer trading international stocks such as US equities, commodities such as oil and gold, or forex trading in Kuwait through pairs like KWD/USD (though low volume and volatility make KWD less suitable for day trading), you can open an account with an online broker that provides access to global markets.

 A Trade In Action